JoannaLapa/product-feedback-app/README.md

 I learnt Vue.js basic concepts, Pinia basics, Tailwind CSS, validation forms with Vuelidate library.
 I've also learnt how to created reusable components with Vue 3.

-### Continued development

-At this moment I focus on learning Vue.js and I continue to deepen my knowledge of JavaScript.
-I am going to learn about testing the application and Typescript.

 ### Useful resources

 - [Vue.js documentation](https://vuejs.org/guide/introduction.html)